-7 Apart from these measures the RIC also included strategies to further reduce the impact of increased prices over time, such as its a rebalancing control (side constraint) to set limits on the extent of price increases to customers, the limit was set at (RPI+X) =7.4%.
-Further, the RIC also incorporated efficiency carryover mechanism to further incentivize the service provider to achieve cost savings, under this mechanism the benefits are shared between customers and the service provider over different periods of time.
-Service providers derive benefits over the specified period set by the regulator.
-Customers, on the other hand, derive benefits when out-performance is passed to them in the form of lower prices over the next price control period.
+9 The RIC included strategies to further reduce the impact of increased prices over time, such as its a rebalancing control (side constraint) to set limits on the extent of price increases to customers; the limit was set at (RPI+X) =7.4%.
+Further, the RIC also incorporated an efficiency carryover mechanism to further incentivize the service provider to achieve cost savings.
+Under this mechanism, customers derive benefits when out-performance is passed to them in the form of lower prices over the subsequent price control period.